Last Updated on May 17, 2022 by Grow with Bovees

 To Sum Up

-If you are in it for the long haul and want to create a lawn that is more self-sufficient and has less of an environmental impact, I strongly suggest going with an organic slow-release fertilizer.
+If you are in it for the long haul and want to create a lawn that is more self-sufficient and has less of an environmental impact, I strongly suggest going with an environmentally friendly organic slow-releasing lawn fertilizer.
 It takes a little more time to decompose, but it’s worth it.